Scores fleeing South Sudan fighting drown in Nile: officials

 Rebels have accused Uganda of deeper support for Kiir’s forces, including mounting air raids.
 Uganda denies this.

-Additional reporting by Elias Biryabarema in Kampala and Louis Charbonneau in New York; Editing by Edmund Blair and Andrew Heavens
+Additional reporting by Elias Biryabarema in Kampala; Editing by Edmund Blair and Andrew Heavens